mec22denzie/MaryPublicRemoteRepo1/README.md

 My name is Mary and this repository is created for INFO-5145 Lab1.
+Remote change made by Mary.